-Long-term bonds issued - the fair value of long-term bonds issued is measured using the available quoted market prices from the relevant stock exchange which the bonds are listed.
+Bonds issued - the fair value of bonds issued is measured using the available quoted market prices from the relevant stock exchange which the bonds are listed.

-As at 31 December 2013 the fair value of the above financial instruments approximated to their carrying amount besides long-term bonds whose fair value was USD 201 984 thousand (31 December 2012: USD 189 000 thousand).
+As at 31 December 2014 the fair value of the above financial instruments approximated to their carrying amount besides short-term bonds whose fair value was USD 125 750 thousand (long-term bonds 31 December 2013: USD 201 984 thousand).